 This is where Slimsy comes into play.
 Slimsy is a really cool Umbraco package that anyone who cares about creating optimal web page performance should check out.
 After installing it, within 5 minutes, you can update your templates so Umbraco handles the responsive image re-sizing part for you... sounds good right?

 You can install Slimsy via Nuget:

-To get responsive images working in your project, within your views you will need to use the Slimsy HTML helpers.
-In the background, Slimsy uses a combination of 'LazySizes.js', ImageProcessor.Web and the Umbraco image cropper in order to work.
-This means that within your layout/script references section you will need to reference the following two JS libraries.
+To get your pages to start outputting responsive images you will need to use the Slimsy HTML helper.
+In the background, Slimsy uses a combination of LazySizes.js, ImageProcessor.Web and the Umbraco image cropper.
+This means that after installing the package, within your main layout you will need to reference the following two JS libraries.

 In terms of configuration, that's it!

 How To Make Images That Content Editors Add Responsively?

 Making static images that you reference in your views is simple., as seen below you can simply pass in the